New Jersey Lightning: New Jersey Lightning: EBA History

 Still another group played its inaugural 1996/97 season as the Eastern Basketball Alliance (EBA).
 This league played the season with seven teams.
 In the fall of 1997, the EBA became organized and incorporated, and expanded to ten franchises, representing five different states.

 The 1998 season featured teams located in Lancaster, PA; York, PA; Reading, PA; Harrisburg, PA; Wilkes-Barre, PA; Mercer County, NJ; Springfield, MA; Brooklyn, NY; Hudson Valley, NY; and New Haven, CT.
 The '98 season also marked the first time that the EBA elected a commissioner, in the person of Julius McCoy, and set up a league office.

-In 1999, four EBA teams and two ABA teams joined together and played the season under the banner of UBA (United Basketball Alliance).
+In 1999, four EBA teams and two ABA teams joined and played the season under the banner of UBA (United Basketball Alliance).
 This continued in 2000 and 2001 with nine teams participating.

 2002 saw the league return to its historic and incorporated roots of the Eastern Basketball Alliance, where it flourishes today.
 Most noteworthy is the high-caliber of play, and the strength of individual franchises and of the league.
 Organizationally, the EBA has never been stronger, which, combined with the solid group of existing franchises, makes the EBA one of the fastest growing professional leagues in the country.